Arash-Afshar/Arash-Afshar.github.io/content/posts/oblivious-transfer.md

 this approach towards proving the security is a correct approach and it is how real proofs look like.
 Namely, going over each message that a party receives and proving that the message leaks no information about the private input of the parties.
-I will write about the proof model in a separate post, in the meantime, you can read about them in a concise [tutorial by Yehuda Lindell][simulation-proof], or get a more in-depth knowledge by reading the wonderful books by Oded Goldreich, Foundations of Cryptography, Vol I and II.
+I will write about the proof model in a separate post, in the meantime, you can read about them in a concise [tutorial by Yehuda Lindell](https://eprint.iacr.org/2016/046.pdf), or get a more in-depth knowledge by reading the wonderful books by Oded
+Goldreich, Foundations of Cryptography, Vol I and II.

 Back to the Application
 =======================